CatherineKiiru/CatherineKiiru/README.md

 ## Hi there 👋, and nice to meet you!

 I am a software developer, technical writer and open source advocate.
-I build software solutions that help companies meet their business goals and improve business productivity.
+I enjoy building & advocating for technical products in SaaS and Open Source

-- I’m working as a Software developer and contributing to frontend and backend for building web applications.
+- I’m working as a Software developer with a focus on frontend development.
+I am currently improving my skills on backend development with Node.JS.
-- I am a technical writer experienced in writing documentation and technical content for SaaS companies.
+- I am a technical writer experienced in writing documentation and technical marketing content for SaaS & Open Source organizations.
 - I contribute to Open Source projects and I am currently contribution to CHAOSS Africa, Layer5 and Flowbite.
+- I enjoy teaching & mentoring within technical communities.
+I especially love helping entry-level developers navigate and succeed in tech.

 ## My Current Tech Stack
  <div id="badges"  width="100" height="100">